 Price: Cost per Watt-Hour

-FLA batteries offer the most basic battery design with a relatively simple manufacturing process, effectively making them the cheapest battery alternative for ATVs.
+FLA batteries offer the most basic battery design with a relatively simple manufacturing process, making them the cheapest battery alternative for ATVs.

 They offer the lowest cost per watt-hour and the lowest cost per charge/discharge cycle compared to any other rechargeable battery type.